 Before deregulation went into effect for Virginia, utility companies did it all: producing or procuting the energy, owning and maintaining the power and gas lines, and delivering the electricity and natural gas to customers.
 But because these monopolies had no incentive to improve service or find ways to offer customers better prices, many states moved toward a system to stimulate competition and the economy.

 Deregulation – we call it "energy choice" – is now the law of the land, but the utility companies remain.
 In some states, they still own and maintain the power and gas lines, and they simply purchase electricity and natural gas from the market and sell it back to you.
-Because deregulation is all about choice, though, other companies – often called "competitive suppliers" (or Retail Electric Provider in Texas) – besides the local utility can sell energy to customers.
+Because deregulation is all about choice, though, other companies – often called "competitive suppliers" – besides the local utility can sell energy to customers.
 These companies also purchase energy from the market and sell it back to you.

 To better understand how deregulation works for you, let's walk through the two components of your energy bill.
 Some states and companies may use different terminology, but the concepts are the same: